This problem solving activity has a statistics focus.

 If you tossed a coin ten times what is more likely, that you would get 10 heads or 5 heads and 5 tails?

-- Provide coins for students to experiment, first emphasizing the importance of keeping track of their results.
+- Provide coins for students to experiment and emphasise the importance of them keeping track of their results.
+You might model how to do this using a frequency table.

-- Have students discuss and compare results, noticing variation.
+- Have students discuss and compare results and support them to notice variation.
 Highlight the language of 'more likely', 'less likely'.
-Comment on recording that is systematic and organized.
+Comment on recording that is systematic and organised.

 - Ask: If I put two coins under this piece of cloth, what numbers of heads and tails might I see?